mdn/content/files/en-us/web/css/font-synthesis/index.md

 - `small-caps`
   - : Indicates that the missing small-caps typeface may be synthesized by the browser if needed.
 - `position`
-  - : Indicates that the missing subscript and superscript typeface may be synthesized by the browser if needed.
+  - : Indicates that the missing subscript and superscript typeface may be synthesized by the browser, while using {{cssxref("font-variant-position")}}, if needed.

 ## Description